cyrildewit/eloquent-viewable/README.md

 ### Saving views

-After adding the trait to your model, some methods will be available. `addView()` is one of them.
-It will simply store a new page view in the database.
+Adding a new view to a model can be achieved really easy by calling the `->addView()` method on your viewable model.

 The best place where you should put it is inside your controller.
 If you're following the CRUD standard, it would be the `@show` method.

 ```php
 $post->addView();
 ```

-Let's assume where are handling the page views of a post. `$post` contains an instance of our Eloquent model `App\Models\Post`.
+A `PostController` might look something like this:

 ```php
 // ...